An official website of the United States government

 Share This Page:

 Collection: Mortgage Metrics Report

-The performance of first-lien mortgages serviced by large national banks and federal savings association was stable, but delinquencies remained elevated during the third quarter of 2011, according to a report released today by the Office of the Comptroller of the Currency (OCC).
+The overall quality of first-lien mortgages serviced by large national and federal savings banks improved from the same period a year ago but declined from the prior quarter, according to a report released today by the Office of the Comptroller of the Currency (OCC).

-The report covers about 62 percent of all first-lien mortgages in the United States, worth $5.6 trillion in outstanding balances.
+The report covers 29.8 million first-lien mortgages worth $5.1 trillion in outstanding balances, about 58 percent of all first-lien mortgages in the United States.